 Christine Alexander, a local champion of literacy, founded New Haven Reads in 2001 as a free community book bank.
 In 2002, a mother who was home-schooling her children asked Chris for help teaching her family to read.
 Chris took on the challenge, drawing in volunteers from the community and starting the New Haven Reads tutoring program.
 Over time, Chris’ energy and vision and the success of the program attracted an increasing number of volunteers, partners and students.

 Our approach is to bring high-quality, research-based programs to our students and their families.
 Our programs have grown to include a pre-k and kindergarten program for our youngest students and an SAT prep class to support our older students’ dreams of college.
 We see the importance of strong mentoring relationships between tutor and student.
 Our focus is not only on the student but also his or her family and we provide parent/child workshops.
-Thanks to our dedicated staff and corps of volunteers, New Haven Reads’ one-on-one literacy program is a viable, free solution to give students the tools they need to be successful in school and in life.

 Top accomplishments from the last year